This is a word cloud

 causes and consequences of interactions between the sexes and the genetic /

 evolutionary consequences of having two sexes.
-We currently follow three main
+We currently follow a few main

 themes: